Health Encyclopedia

 When to get medical advice

-• Blood in vomit or stool (black or red color)
+• Blood in your vomit or stool (black or red color).

 Online Medical Reviewer: Rita Sather RN